Department of Instructional Services

 Frequently asked questions

-How can I arrange Admissions testing accommodations?
+How can I arrange accommodations for admissions testing?

 How do I receive course accommodations?